 Does the Netherlands spend EU grants in accordance with the rules?

-Not only must the money from the EU be spent according to the rules, citizens must also be able to see that this is indeed the case.
-After all, there is a great deal of money involved that comes from households and businesses.
+Not only must EU money be spent according to the rules, citizens must also be able to see that it actually is.
+After all, the huge amount of money involved comes from households and businesses.

 The Netherlands’ contribution to the EU is the sum of:

-• a contribution based on gross national income (GNI contribution);
+- a contribution based on gross national income (GNI-based contribution);

 All EU member states, i.e. including the Netherlands, manage the money received from these funds together with the European Commission.
 This means that every country is jointly responsible for ensuring that the money is properly spent.
 All citizens must be able to see that there have not been any irregularities and that no mistakes have been made.

-The Netherlands also receives funds under programs where the European Commission has the sole responsibility for good management and correct spending of the funds.
-The most important program is Horizon2020 (renamed Horizon Europe in 2021).
+The Netherlands also receives funds under programmes where the European Commission has the sole responsibility for good management and correct spending of the funds.
+The most important programme is Horizon2020 (renamed Horizon Europe in 2021).
 Based on the European Commission’s Horizon 2020 dashboard, this programme awarded a total of €5.38 billion to organisations in the Netherlands in the period 2014-2020.

-Accounting for the spending of European money in the Netherlands
+Accounting for the use of EU money in the Netherlands

-The Dutch government takes a serious view of its responsibility for the spending of European money.
+The Dutch government takes a serious view of its responsibility for the use of EU money.

 On the third Wednesday in May, when the government submits its financial report and accounts to parliament, the responsible ministers declare that the euros the country received from the EU were spent in accordance with the rules.
-Until 2021 they had done so by means of a National Declaration in the Central Government Annual Financial Report.
-As from 2021, they do so by means of a separate EU section in the annual reports of the ministers responsible for funds under shared management.
+Until 2021, they had done so by means of a National Declaration in the Central Government Annual Financial Report.
+Since 2021, they have done so by means of a separate EU section in the annual reports of the ministers responsible for funds under shared management.
 The regular, efficient and effective use of these funds is a shared responsibility of the EU and the member state.
-According to the ministries’ annual reports for 2021, the audit authority’s reports indicate that the management and control systems in place in the Netherlands functioned satisfactorily in 2020-2021.
+According to the ministries’ annual reports for 2022, the audit authority’s reports indicate that the management and control systems in place in the Netherlands functioned satisfactorily in 2021-2022.
+The Central Government Audit Service found an uncertainty in the EAFRD and an error rate in the EAGF (agricultural fund) of 2.27%.
+As this is higher than the permitted rate (2%), it could not issue an unqualified report on the EAGF.

 For our report on the National Declaration, we checked every year until 2021 whether the National Declaration met the requirements.
-As from 2021, we will audit the preparation of the EU section in the ministries’ annual reports as part of our annual Accountability Audit of the preparation of operational management information.
-The Court of Audit can carry out additional audits of the regularity, efficiency and effectiveness of the expenditure concerned if it thinks they are necessary.
+Since 2021, we have audited the preparation of the EU section in the ministers’ annual reports as part of our annual Accountability Audit of the preparation of operational management information.
+The Court of Audit can carry out additional audits of the regularity, efficiency and effectiveness of expenditure if it thinks they are necessary.

-Other EU member states do not report on the spending of EU grants
+Other EU member states do not report on the use of EU grants

-Regrettably, it is far less clear whether European grants are spent in compliance with the rules in all EU countries.
-With the exception of Sweden, the other EU member states do not publish comparable reports on the spending of EU money in their countries.
-This situation is unlikely to change any time soon.
-On the other hand, the EU has decided that each member state should submit to the European Commission an ‘annual summary’ of the audit findings for each fund.
-These summaries are not made public, however, and also do not qualify as formal documents produced on behalf of a minister or the government of the country concerned.
+Regrettably, it is far less clear whether EU grants are spent in compliance with the rules in all EU countries.
+It is not customary for EU member states to report to their national parliaments about the regularity of the use of EU funds in their countries.
+On the other hand, the EU has decided that each member state should submit to the European Commission an 'annual summary' of the audit findings for each fund.
+These summaries are not made public, however, and do not qualify as formal documents produced on behalf of a minister or government.
 The Court of Audit will continue to monitor the transparency of the use of EU funds.

 Since 2016, the government has included a separate section in the Central Government Annual Financial Report on the contributions system.